beacon-house/admissions-bch/docs/form-component-flow.md

 - **Continue Button**:
   - Validates all fields
   - If valid: Updates form store with data
-  - For grade "7_below": Submits form with DROP category
+  - For grade "7_below": Submits form with drop category
   - Otherwise: Advances to Step 2

 ### Step 2A/2B: Academic Details Form